Back to all

 Jan 22, 2025

-The landscape of artificial intelligence (AI) in finance and accounting has evolved dramatically over the past few decades.
-As noted in McKinsey's "The State of AI in 2024" report, businesses incorporating AI-driven predictive analytics experienced measurable benefits, with 72% of surveyed organizations using AI regularly in at least one business function.
+The evolution of artificial intelligence in finance has been central to this transformation.
+As noted in McKinsey's The State of AI in 2024 report, 72% of surveyed organizations now use AI regularly in at least one business function — especially in areas like predictive analytics, forecasting, and process automation.

 Let's explore how AI has transformed from simple automation to the new agentic era.